ENGLISH CURRICULUM STATEMENT

 • Clear evidence of curriculum coverage

 We place a strong emphasis on phonics teaching from Nursery to Year 2 because we believe this lays the foundations for successful reading.
 Teachers follow the Letters and Sound scheme to deliver the learning.
 Phonics is taught every morning in these classes.
 Children are regularly assessed for progress to ensure all children are continuously taught to their individual needs.
 Children in lower KS2 who did not pass their phonics screening at the end of KS1 are given additional phonics support.

 All children from Nursery to Year 3 take home a reading levelled book appropriate to their needs to practice their reading at home with parents and family.
 This also applies to children in Years 4 – 6 who need additional reading support.

 DAILY SUPPORTED READING

 In Year 1 we use the Daily Supported Reading Programme alongside phonics for teaching reading.
 The Daily Supported Reading method has a proven track record of raising reading attainment in KS1.
 Children read in ability groups daily with an adult following a set script using phonetically decodable reading books from the Little Wandle phonics scheme matched to their developing phonic knowledge.
 This instils good reading routines and practice from a young age and helps all children increase their enjoyment and maximize their progress in reading.

-All children from Years 2-6 have a time-tabled half hour daily Reciprocal Reading lesson.
-Comprehension skills develop through pupils’ experience of high-quality discussion with the teacher and their peers through Reciprocal Reading using a rich range of stories, poems and non-fiction.
+All children from Years 2-6 have a time-tabled daily Whole Class Reading lesson.
+Comprehension skills develop through pupils’ experience of high-quality discussion with the teacher and their peers using a rich range of stories, poems and non-fiction.
 Children are exposed to texts with challenging or new vocabulary and words they would rarely hear or use in everyday speech.